AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 }
 ```

-This is the very basic React app: we have a state variable and we want to update this state variable whenever the button is clicked.
+This is a very basic React app: we have a state variable and we want to update this state variable whenever the button is clicked.

-Let take a look at a different way we can write our `incrementHandler`
+Let's take a look at a different way we can write our `incrementHandler`

 ```tsx
 // Example 2